-Bisimulations for Reasoning about Input-to-State Stability Properties of Hybrid Systems pavithra@caltech.edu
+Pre-orders for Reasoning about Input-to-State Stability Properties of Hybrid Systems

-Pavithra Prabhakar California Institute of Technology & IMDEA Software Institute
+Pavithra Prabhakar IMDEA Software Institute Madrid, Spain pavithra.prabhakar@imdea.org Jun Liu University of Sheffield Sheffield, UK j.liu@sheffield.ac.uk Richard M. Murray California Inst. of Tech.
+Pasadena, CA, USA murray@caltech.edu

-Jun Liu California Institute of Technology liu@caltech.edu Richard M. Murray California Institute of Technology murray@caltech.edu
+ABSTRACT

-Abstract- In this paper, we investigate pre-orders for reasoning about input-to-state stability properties of hybrid systems.
+In this paper, we investigate pre-orders for reasoning about input-to-state stability properties of hybrid systems.
 We define the notions of uniformly continuous input simulations and bisimulations, which extend the notions in previous work to include inputs.
-We show that uniformly continuous input bisimulations preserve incremental input-to-state stability of hybrid systems, and thus provide a basis for constructing abstractions for verification.
+We show that uniformly continuous input bisimulations preserve incremental input-tostate stability of hybrid systems, and thus provide a basis for constructing abstractions for verification.
 We show that Lyapunov function based input-to-state stability analysis can be cast in our framework as constructing a simpler one-dimensional system, using a uniformly continuous input simulation, which is input-to-state stable, and thus, inferring the input-to-state stability of the original system.

-I. INTRODUCTION
+1. INTRODUCTION

-Input-to-state stability is an important component when studying robustness of systems with respect to input.
-In this paper, we investigate pre-orders, namely, a reflexive, transitive ordering, on systems for reasoning about stability with respect to inputs in the context of verification of inputto-state stability properties of hybrid systems.
+Input-to-state stability is an important property of systems when studying robustness of systems with respect to input.
+It captures the notion that small changes in the input of a system result in only small changes to the behavior of the system.
+In this paper, we investigate pre-orders for reasoning about input-to-state stability properties of hybrid systems.